ProxeusApp/proxeus-core/docs/quickstart.md

 **By installing and using the Proxeus software you agree with the terms of the [Proxeus License Agreement](license.md).**

+## Source Code

+You can access the source code of this application on the [Proxeus GitHub repository](https://github.com/ProxeusApp).

+## Install docker and docker-compose
 The quickest way to try Proxeus is to use `docker-compose`.

-## Install docker and docker-compose
 1. [Install Docker Engine](https://docs.docker.com/install/)
 2. [Install docker-compose](https://docs.docker.com/compose/install/)